-(measure: million dollars (current); source: The International Monetary Fund)
+(measure: million dollars (current); Source: The International Monetary Fund)

-For that indicator, The International Monetary Fund provides data for Brazil from 1975 to 2016.
-The average value for Brazil during that period was 4943.69 million dollars (current) with a minumum of -7565.37 million dollars (current) in 2008 and a maximum of 37671.28 million dollars (current) in 2010.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1975 to 2019.
+The average value for Brazil during that period was 4623.92 million dollars (current) with a minimum of -7565.37 million dollars (current) in 2008 and a maximum of 37671.28 million dollars (current) in 2010.

 Definition: Portfolio equity includes net inflows from equity securities other than those recorded as direct investment and including shares, stocks, depository receipts (American or global), and direct purchases of shares in local stock markets by foreign investors.
 Data are in current U.S. dollars.